 Those in the back get a very generous amount of legroom, and rear headroom is also fine, even if passengers that are much over six feet tall could feel their heads brushing the roof lining.
 A high transmission tunnel eats into the amount of foot space across the back row, so carrying three in the back might be a wee bit of a pinch, but it's the same story in all of the A4's major rivals.
 All of this makes the A4 Avant a very capable family car.

 The A4 delivers a driving experience that’ll be perfect for the vast majority of the people who’ll buy it, because it does everything you want it to.
 It’s not the most agile car of its type, and nor is it the most comfortable, but it really isn’t far behind the very best on either score, doing a really great job in both areas.
-In fact, if you’re looking for a blend of both abilities, then the A4 is probably about the best compromise you’ll find.
-That’s the case on the standard suspension that you’ll find on Technik- and Sport-trimmed cars.
+If you’re looking for a blend of both abilities, then the A4 is about the best compromise you’ll find.
+That’s the case on the standard suspension that you’ll find on Technik and Sport-trimmed cars.
 S line cars have a suspension that’s lowered by 23mm, and we couldn’t detect any significant loss in comfort (although it should be noted that this was on immaculate Italian roads and the situation may well be different when faced with the scruffy surfaces of the UK).
 Range-topping Vorsprung models come with an adaptive suspension that alters its behaviour according to the driving model you select, but we haven’t had a chance to try it yet.

-There are a whole bunch of engines available in the A4, some petrol, some diesel, and most of them are fitted with mild hybrid technology to make them more efficient than they would otherwise be.
+There are a whole bunch of engines available in the Audi A4, some petrol, some diesel, and most of them are fitted with mild hybrid technology to make them more efficient than they would otherwise be.
 We’ve only driven one of each so far, and of those, the diesel will be most popular.
 It’s a 2.0-litre with 163 horsepower, and it feels impressively muscular from the mid-range upwards, so it’s capable of very impressive pace.
-Granted, it does feel a tiny bit reticent to get going right at the bottom of the rev range, but that’s less to do with the engine and more to do with the seven-speed twin-clutch automatic gearbox.
+It does feel a tiny bit reticent to get going right at the bottom of the rev range, but that’s less to do with the engine and more to do with the seven-speed twin-clutch automatic gearbox.
 When you get your foot down, the ‘box takes a second to figure out the best way of delivering the pace you’re asking for.
 Once it does, though, you’re away, and what’s more, the engine always stays smooth and quiet, contributing to the A4’s very civilised on-road demeanour.

 The petrol we’ve tried is the 40 TFSI, containing a 2.0-litre turbo petrol with 190 horsepower.
 It does everything any self-respecting diesel-phobe would want it to.
 It’s perky, flexible, has a good turn of speed and, if anything, it’s even smoother and quieter than the diesel.
 It’s a better fit with the twin-clutch automatic gearbox, too, so it doesn’t suffer the same initial hesitance, although do bear in mind that it’ll be a lot thirstier.